VGontier-cmd/summoner-configs/README.md

 ## **How to use**
-1️⃣ - Launch the League of Legends client and Summoner's Configs application.
+1️ - Launch the League of Legends client and Summoner's Configs application.

-2️⃣ - Configure your Lol configuration path in the application using the "gear" button.
+2️ - Configure your Lol configuration path in the application using the "gear" button.

-3️⃣ - Import your account configurations by clicking on the import button in our application and choosing a profile name.
+3️ - Import your account configurations by clicking on the import button in our application and choosing a profile name.

-4️⃣ - Repeat the import for each of your league accounts.
+4️ - Repeat the import for each of your league accounts.

-5️⃣ - Now that you have all your configurations, you can easily switch from one to another by exporting them.
+5️ - Now that you have all your configurations, you can easily switch from one to another by exporting them.

-**Please note that each time you import a profile into the League Client, you need to start a game to take it into account (this can be a custom game or anything else).
+**Please note that each time you import a profile into the League Client, you need to start a game to take it into account (this can be a custom game or anything else).**

 ## **Preview**